wds4/tribal-tapestry/experiment/hypothesis.md

 The purpose of a virtue signal is to broadcast / demonstrate / shout from the mountaintops (to tribal insiders AND outsiders) that the tribal narrative fiction has been woven irreversibly into one's brain.

+## Tribal Narrative

+The Tribal Narrative is defined as a vast collection of stories, beliefs, values, expectations, language, rules, roles, laws, etc, all loosely woven and integrated together into a tapestry according to the tapestry model of knowledge representation.

 ## Tribal narrative fiction

 A collection of toxic threads, woven together, into a pattern that is unique to the tribe and that serves to distinguish one tribe from another.
 The narrative fiction is a subset of the greater tribal narrative, which is typically vast and contains many threads which are not necessarily toxic.